 Now, insert the following line:

-# Please change <path_to_bin> with the path on your local disk.
+# Please change <path_to_bin> with the path on your system.

 set path = ($path . <path_to_bin>/bin)